New advances in universal approximation with neural networks of minimal width: w min ≥ max(d x,d y)+1 for uniform universal approximation of continuous functions with FNNs using continuous monotone activations

-\begin{justify} The following proposition uses the fact that diffeomeorphisms do not alter the topology of sets and therefore any level set of any component of the diffeomorphism must be unbounded.
+The following proposition uses the fact that homeomorphisms do not alter the topology of sets and therefore any level set of any component of a homeomorphism must be unbounded.
 We use this to show that the set \(\mathcal{D}^0(\mathbb{R}^d,\mathbb{R}^d)\) does not universally approximate the continuous functions with respect to the supremum norm in dimension \(d\geq 2\).
-Therefore it is essential to prove the corresponding \Cref{Lemma-Diffeos_not_dense_in_C0}. \end{justify}
+Therefore, it is essential to prove the corresponding Lemma \ref{Lemma-Diffeos_not_dense_in_C0}.